Corporate governance

 Annual corporate governance statement

-An Irish company with a primary listing must state in its annual report whether or not it has complied with the UK Corporate Governance Code and the Irish Corporate Governance Annex and if it has not complied, it must provide details of the provisions which were not complied with and its reasons for non-compliance.
+An Irish company must state in its annual report whether or not it has complied with the Irish Corporate Governance Code and if it has not complied with it, it must provide details of the provisions which were not complied with and its reasons for non-compliance.
+If the company is dual-listed in both Ireland and the UK, it has the option to either follow the Irish Corporate Governance Code or the UK Corporate Governance Code.

-Irish Corporate Governance Annex (the Annex)
+Irish Corporate Governance Code